uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/business-and-property-income.html.md

 - self-employed sole trader income
 - property income

 This is the ‘qualifying’ income HMRC uses to establish if the customer meets the criteria for MTD.
 MTD Customers can have one, or multiple, businesses with these types of income.
-For more information on qualifying income, refer to [Check what is included in your qualifying income](https://www.gov.uk/guidance/check-if-youre-eligible-for-making-tax-digital-for-income-tax#check-what-is-included-in-your-qualifying-income).
+For more information about qualifying income, refer to [Check what is included in your qualifying income (GOV.UK)](https://www.gov.uk/guidance/check-if-youre-eligible-for-making-tax-digital-for-income-tax#check-what-is-included-in-your-qualifying-income).

 ### Self-employed sole trader income

 If the customer is working for themselves, they are a sole trader.
-For more information on identifying self-employed sole traders, refer to [Working for yourself](https://www.gov.uk/working-for-yourself?step-by-step-nav=01ff8dbd-886a-4dbb-872c-d2092b31b2cf).
+For more information about identifying self-employed sole traders, refer to [Working for yourself (GOV.UK)](https://www.gov.uk/working-for-yourself?step-by-step-nav=01ff8dbd-886a-4dbb-872c-d2092b31b2cf).
 Currently, self-employment income refers to sole trader self-employment income and not income earned through partnerships.
 This exclusion also applies to directors of limited companies.

 ### Property income